www.scantips.com

 Maximizing Background Blur Without Suffering f/1.8

-Two of the Depth of Field (DOF) factors are focal length and subject distance.
+Two of the Depth of Field (DoF) factors are focal length and subject distance.
 We can use them both for the goal (of bypassing 50 mm f/1.8 issues).
-My notion of a portrait at f/1.8 is that it will have extremely limited DOF, and also optical aberrations are especially bad at f/1.8.
+My notion of a portrait at f/1.8 is that it will have extremely limited DoF, and also optical aberrations are especially bad in the sensor corners at f/1.8.
 IMO, f/1.8 is usually about the worst choice to make the best picture, and is the last thing I want if I can prevent it.
-The 50 mm lens at f/1.8 has almost no DOF span, noticeable vignetting, and noticeable optical defects unless maybe you spend $3000 on it.
+(Do notice that most 50mm f/1.8 lenses are inexpensive, around $100 to $200, but there are good versions for about 10X more).
+The 50 mm lens at f/1.8 has almost no DoF span, noticeable vignetting, and noticeable optical defects unless you spend much more on it.
 This is a well known subject, and if you might be unaware, here's a good look at this subject of wide lens aberrations.
 Such wide apertures are simply not the optical best.
 Formal portrait studios choose to work at maybe f/8 or more (because their goal is that the picture will sell well).
 We do like the sharpness of depth of field, and we can choose to work a better way.
-Pros know the advantages of a longer lens for this purpose (including hiding the background in an outdoor portrait).
+Pros know the advantages of a longer lens for this purpose (including minimizing the background size to hide it in an outdoor portrait).

 Equivalent Distance for Same FoV